kaycix/humboldtnativeplants/index.md

     btn_label: "READ MORE &#8594;"

 education:
-  - image_path: /assets/images/education/book.jpg
+  - image_path: /assets/images/education/books_collage.jpg
     title: "Education Resources"
-    excerpt: "Books, videos, apps ... there are so many ways to learn about native plants.
-Watch a video, reserve a book at the library - your native plant education can start (or continue) at any moment."
+    excerpt: "Discover books to guide you along your native plant education journey.
+The books listed are all available through the Humboldt County Library."
     url: "/education"
     btn_label: "READ MORE &#8594;"